top of page

 Next Steps: Documents, Strategy, and Pretrial Readiness

-Before the expert even opens Excel, make sure you’ve gathered the full scope of financial documents and crafted your strategic roadmap.
+Before the expert even opens Excel, gather the full scope of financial documents and craft your strategic roadmap.

 Documents to Compile for the Expert: